nasa/Transform-to-Open-Science/Open_Science_Cookbook/readme.md

 <h4>Conferences:</h4>
 Does your organization host a conference?
 Navigate straight to our <a href="https://github.com/nasa/Transform-to-Open-Science/blob/main/Year_of_Open_Science_Cookbook/conferences_for_the_year_of_open_science.md">Year of Open Science Conferences</a> cookbook to learn more about how TOPS wishes to work with you.

+#### Read These Open Science Resources:
+TOPS is collecting a living list of open science resources!
+We have divided them into two documents to make it a bit easier to find what you need

+- The [reading list](/Open_Science_Cookbook/reading_list.md) contains information about existing open science trainings, guides for data science, and a list of open science publications referenced when creating the TOPS open science curriculum
+- The [coding resources](/Open_Science_Cookbook/code_learning_resources.md) contains suggestions for documenting scientific software as well as getting started with coding.
+Ready to get a bit more granular?
+Here is a suggested checklist for open-source code [documentation](/Open_Science_Cookbook/software_citation_checklist.md).